seek4science/seek-documentation/tech/releases/index.md

 Release date: _6th December 2024_

-A major release that contains a number of improvements, upgrades and bug fixes, the hightlights including:
+A major release that contains a number of improvements, upgrades and bug fixes, the highlights including:

 * **FAIR Data Station Integration** - new work carried out as part of [BioIndustry4.0](https://fair-dom.org/fairdom-in-use/bioindustry4.0) and with contributions from
   [PhenomUK](https://phenomuk.org/) (for improved MIAPPE support).